winters0x64/WebSec/Resources/Resources.md

 curl bashupload.com -T file -> This will upload the specified file to bashupload.com and then we'll get a link which can be used download the file.

+https://regex101.com/ -> Can be used to understand and debug regular expressions.